-The exams and non-exam assessment will measure how students have achieved the following assessment objectives.
+The examination and non-examination assessment will measure how students have achieved the following assessment objectives.

-- AO1: Identify, investigate and outline design possibilities to address needs and wants. - AO2: Design and make prototypes that are fit for purpose. - AO3: Analyse and evaluate: design decisions and outcomes, including for prototypes made by themselves and others wider i ssues in design and technology. - AO4: Demonstrate and apply knowledge and understanding of: - technical principles designing and making principles.
+- AO1: Identify, investigate and outline design possibilities to address needs and wants. - AO2: Design and make prototypes that are fit for purpose. - AO3: Analyse and evaluate: design decisions and outcomes, including for prototypes made by themselves and others wider issues in Design and Technology. - AO4: Demonstrate and apply knowledge and understanding of: - technical principles designing and making principles.